nathandonato/dewie/README.md

 Start typing to request or add company resources.

-_Hint: the server seeds some data into its database, so start by typing "mac" to see how it works._
+_Hint: Start by typing "mac" to see how it works._